shuttle1987/footbag-db/README.md

 from footbag_site.live_settings import *
 ```

+###Secret key
+This is not stored in the settings.py file because it's not safe to store in version control.
+Settings.py reads in the secret key from a file called secret_key.txt which is found in the same
+directory as the manage.py file.

+Store the secret key in that file.

 ##Git workflow
 For a conceptual overview of the type of branching strategy we are using have a
 look at http://scottchacon.com/2011/08/31/github-flow.html .